prob140/prob140.github.io/midterm_contents.md

 title: Material for the Midterm
 ---

-### Prob140 Fall 2019 ###
+### Prob140 Spring 2020 ###
 ### A. Adhikari ###

-The midterm is during the lecture time on Thursday October 10.
+The midterm is during the lecture time on Tuesday March 3.
 This is a summary of the material for the exam, grouped by main topic.
 The general techniques are in the sections Probability, Distribution, and Expectation.
 The next two sections consist of applications.

 The labs relevant to the midterm are listed below by topic.
-Please also review all your homework, quizzes, and all the practice problems in the weekly Prep Guides.
+Please also review all your homework, Quiz 1, and all the practice problems in the weekly Prep Guides.

-Homework 6, due Tuesday October 8, consists of last semester's midterm.

 ### Probability ###